marcoslbueno/temm/README.md

 Note that the parameters you set in the learning phase are required in this script as well.

 The final results will be written to disk in two csv files, one for the unitary subgroups and another one for the specialized subgroups.
+Examples:

+``results-dsimul-unitary-ndynamic17-numseq10.csv``

+``results-dsimul-specialized-ndynamic17-numseq10.csv``